Pagination and Sorting

 pageSize

-is supplied in the query but is not echoed in the response; your client should keep track of the size it requested.
+is supplied in the query but is not echoed in the response; your client should track the value it requested.

 Best practices